nextliveab/naudiodon/README.md

 Although the architecture of naudiodon is such that it could be used at scale in production environments, development is not yet complete.
 In its current state, it is recommended that this software is used in development environments and for building prototypes.
 Future development will make this more appropriate for production use.

 Contributions can be made via pull requests and will be considered by the author on their merits.
 Enhancement requests and bug reports should be raised as github issues.
-For support, please contact [Streampunk Media](http://www.streampunk.media/).
+No support is currently offered.

 ## License

-This software is released under the Apache 2.0 license.
-Copyright 2017 Streampunk Media Ltd.
+This code is released under the Apache 2.0 license.
+Copyright of the original naudiodon code: 2017 Streampunk Media Ltd.

 This software uses libraries from the PortAudio project.
 The [license terms for PortAudio](http://portaudio.com/license.html) are stated to be an [MIT license](http://opensource.org/licenses/mit-license.php).
-Streampunk Media are grateful to Ross Bencina and Phil Burk for their excellent library.